dirizhablik/Vital-team-7/README.md

-**OXIME**
+# **OXIME**

+## **OVERVIEW**
-Today, at home pulse oximeter are often inaccurate on people with darker skin tones which can often lead to misdiangnosis and delayed treatment for respiratpry diseases, like hypoxemia which is chronic and life threatening.
+Pulse oximeters used at home are often inaccurate for people with darker skin tones, leading to misdiagnosis and delayed treatment of respiratory diseases like hypoxemia—a chronic and life-threatening condition.

-**OXIME** allows users to input their own readings through an online **assement** and **camera** which can detect skin tones and help determine user's risk of hypoxemia, based on our more accurate model trained on dataset more accurate for pulse oximeter readings on more skin tone.
+**OXIME** provides a more accurate assessment by allowing users to input their own readings through an online assessment and camera-based skin tone detection.
+Our model, trained on a more representative dataset, improves pulse oximeter accuracy across diverse skin tones, helping to better assess the risk of hypoxemia.

-Tech Used: Python, CSS, HTML, Node
+### **FEAURES**
+5 Minute Personalized Risk Assessment – Users can input pulse oximeter readings alongside a skin tone analysis for a more accurate result.
+Skin Tone Detection Camera – A built-in camera feature helps adjust readings based on the Monk skin tone scale which is proven to be more accuarte and inclusive to more skin colors.
+Data-Driven Model – Our AI model is trained on a dataset optimized for more accurate pulse oximeter readings across different skin tones.

+#### **TECH USED**
+Frontend: HTML, CSS
+Backend: Node.js
+Machine Learning: Python

 Our presentation : https://www.canva.com/design/DAGjHVkNsMA/DcBbVaOlD2Ls_jTlBDphCw/edit?utm_content=DAGjHVkNsMA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton